Helsinki-NLP/OpusFilter/docs/installation.md

 and MeCab.
 Note that you need also to download the prebuild models with `python -m laserembeddings download-models`.

+**Note:** The current latest release `laserembeddings==1.1.2` does not support `torch>=2.0.0` and thus fails on Python 3.12 and above.
+The code itself works on Python 3.12 and 3.13, but you need to fix `pyproject.toml` to allow later `torch` versions, and install it manually.

 ### VariKN n-gram models

 For using n-gram language model filters, you need to install the